Skip to content

 "Baremetal" is defined as a processor/application that does not run with an operating system.
 In baremetal environments:

-- Interrupt service routines (ISR) can be used
+• Interrupt service routines (ISRs) can be used

 F´ and Baremetal

 F´ does not require an operating system.
 Applications can be written entirely as a set of passive components with one Timer component driving the entire application through passive rate groups.
-However, using many of the standard F´ components (e.g. active components) do require operating system abstraction (OSAL) support.
+However, using many of the standard F´ active components requires a Task abstraction, as provided by the operating system abstraction layer (OSAL).

 The baremetal pattern provides a solution that allows F´ core components to be used in baremetal deployments while adapting to the constraints of the environment.
 It provides information on how to support baremetal with components written for complete OSAL adaptations.